LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part1.md

 # Introduction<a id="Introduction"></a>

-Several years ago during my masters my friend and I made a Bitcoin simulater for our final project in a software course.
+Several years ago during my masters my friend and I made a Bitcoin simulator for our final project in a software course.
 It was a watered down version of the real Bitcoin, but it worked well enough.
 After I started this blog I'd thought about doing a blog post on it, but I had become very disillusioned with blockchain.
 As this [article][thecorrespondent] so wonderfully put it, blockchain is the amazing solution for almost nothing.